vinisalazar/BioProv/paper/paper.md

 To run a program using BioProv, it must be added to the project or to a sample.
 We can use the preset `prodigal` program to illustrate this.
 Prodigal runs a gene prediction algorithm for prokaryotic genomes, and creates three output files:

-Now that their project is loaded, the user can add new files, samples and programs.
-Programs can be run and execution provenance will be captured (such as **stdout** and **stderr**, start and end time, and files involved).
+Now that the project is loaded, the user can add new files, samples and programs.
+Programs can run and execution provenance is captured (such as **stdout** and **stderr**, start and end time, and files involved).

 ```python
 In [8]: from bioprov.programs import prodigal